Balloons Bring Joy at Labor Day Lift Off

 Balloons take a test flight before the Labor Day Lift Off in Colorado Springs.
 Photo by Jason Fleming.

 The Labor Day Lift Off is a longtime favorite Colorado Springs tradition.
 It draws thousands to its early morning launches and evening balloon glows and inspires many more who see the balloons floating across the skies.
-“The Labor Day Lift Off has become part of the DNA of Colorado Springs,” says Mayor John Suthers.
+“The Labor Day Lift Off has become part of the DNA of Colorado Springs,” said then-Mayor John Suthers.
 “It’s something that our citizens look forward to every year.”

-This year marks the 45th year of the Labor Day Lift Off, and there are more events than ever.
+The Labor Day Lift Off has been a favorite festival for almost 50 years, and it keeps getting bigger with more events than ever.
 Besides all the balloons in traditional and special character shapes, the festivities include performances by aerial acrobats and a Battle of the Bands.
-UpaDowna will be hosting an SUP Social to allow people to paddleboard on Prospect Lake.
-The Team USA will let you meet, congratulate and get autrographs from Olympic athletes just back from Tokyo 2020.
-The Wings of Blue U.S. Air Force Skydiving Team will parachute in each morning.
-And you can catch nightly concerts by Reminiscent Souls, The Martini Shot and Mile High, the 4th Infantry Division Band of Fort Carson.
+UpaDowna hosts activities such as an SUP Social to allow people to paddleboard on Prospect Lake.
+Team USA Olympic and Paralympic athletes often host meet and greets.
+The Wings of Blue U.S. Air Force Skydiving Team parachute in each morning.
+And you can catch nightly live music concerts by local bands.

 Find all schedules and details at LaborDayLiftOff.com.